 - Princeton University Alumni

 I could talk for a long time about the Intel Engine and the ways it speeds up the lead-finding process.
-That said, why tell you when I could show you? 🙂 For a quick overview of the Intel Engine, our intro video is a solid starting point.
-Additionally, if you’re looking for the full breakdown of the system, we also have a 17-minute demo video that breaks down its features and a few examples.
-Just click here to learn more or shoot us a message for a personalized demo.
+That said, why tell you when I could show you? 🙂 For a quick overview of the Intel Engine, Sam’s intro video is a solid starting point.

 Hopefully, this gave you some practical advice for how to find speaking opportunities at colleges.
 For more information about speaking in an educational setting, check out our companion blogs, “How Do I Become A Public Speaker At Colleges & Universities?” and “How Do I Become A Public Speaker In Schools?”. 👌